DIGITAL MSA (dMSA)

 Migrants in Post-socialist Britain: dMSA Series of Webinars

-dMSA Series of Webinars: Migrants in Post-socialist Britain, hosted by: Professor Sara Jones
+dMSA Series of Webinars: Migrants in Post-socialist Britain, moderated by: Professor Sara Jones

 Was held on: 11/05/2023 2:00pm, in cooperation with: UK Arts & Humanities Research Council